 About

-I am a PhD student in statistics at UBC, where I also completed my MSc.
+I am a PhD candidate in statistics at UBC, where I also completed my MSc.
 My supervisors are Trevor Campbell and Ben Bloem-Reddy.
 I did my BSc in applied math at ITAM under the supervision of Ernesto Barrios.

 Research interests